D3-J2GWK/D3/README.md

 ```

 ##Bonus
 So onto the bonus.
-We will now show you an updated of the previous viz, describe some of the changes and ask that you give it a try.
+We will now show you an update of the previous viz, describe some of the changes and ask that you give it a try.

 DEMO....

-We now ask that you edit at least two of the four attributes we demonstrated but by no means will rule out any additional changes that you "intuitively" figured out.
+We now ask that you edit at least two of the four attributes we demonstrated but by no means will rule out any additional changes that you "intuitively" figure out.
 Instructions are below...Happy Coding...

   * Download the [bonus.html file](https://github.com/D3-J2GWK/D3/blob/master/bonus.html)
   * Save it as your_name.html